- What is it?

 Who will perform the test?

-Prevention and treatment of pain must be considered an essential right for babies.
+Prevention and treatment of pain must be considered an essential right for newborns.
 Some studies suggest that the presence of the mother (holding the child with skin-to-skin contact or breastfeeding during the process) can mean that the infant shows less distress.

 If the parents are not present at the time of the procedure, sucking a dummy can reduce pain scale scores.
-The maximum effect is achieved when breast milk or sucrose administration is used in conjunction with suckling and restraint (keeping the baby in a flexed position with the limbs close to the torso, towards the midline).
-Babies who are held like this during the procedure recover their basal heart rate more quickly, and express less pain.
+The maximum effect is achieved when breast milk or sucrose administration is used in conjunction with suckling and restraint (keeping the newborn in a flexed position with the limbs close to the torso, towards the midline).
+Newborns who are held like this during the procedure recover their basal heart rate more quickly, and express less pain.

 Possible sequelae for the newborn include residual pain and a small bruise around the puncture site, which disappears after a few days.